'you grew up and you sparkled, but why don't you care?'

 "Thanks for introducing me, Jonathan Butt-ler Cruise."

-"I've been stressing all week," the maid of honour said.
+"I've been stressing all week," the maid of honour started.
 "I know this is a strange way to start my speech, but it's true.
 I've been stressing all week trying to get this wedding perfect.
 And I wondered, what's the point?
 Why am I bothering to do this-"

 She gulped.
 The maid of honour didn't dare say those words.
 She wasn't that harsh.